addradio/specs/out/specification.md

 > **Note**
 >
 > RFC 7230 removed the "identity" encoding from the standard.
 See
-> RFC 7230 Appendinx A.2
+> RFC 7230 Appendix A.2
 > for details.

 > **Tip**
 >
-> When chunked is not used as outmost transfer encoding the client can half-close the connection to signal the end of the request if the transport supports half-closed connections.
+> When chunked is not used as outermost transfer encoding the client can half-close the connection to signal the end of the request if the transport supports half-closed connections.
 >
 > On IEEE Std 1003.1 ("POSIX") systems this can be achieved calling `shutdown` with `SHUT_WR`.

+### Metadata

+Metadata is an important part of modern audio and video streaming.
+With Icecast2 metadata are transported as part of the transported datastream.
+All supported formats support metadata.
+Only for non-supported MP3 and AAC (and derivates) streams the ICY protocol must be used.
+This protocol is not part of this specification.
+For details see the corresponding documentation of the used streaming format.
+For ICY see the appendix in this document.

 TLS
 ---